openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 If you define multiple correct responses for the question, you can define feedback for each response.

 You can add answer-specific feedback for each answer in a text input problem.
 You can access the feedback panel shown below by clicking the button to the right of the answer text.

 .. image:: ../../../shared/images/problem_editor_feedback_box.png
  :alt: an image of the feedback section.
-There are options for when the student's answer is selected.
+There are options for when the student's
+    answer is selected.
+ :width: 600

 Simply enter your feedback message in this text field.
 It will display when the learner submits this answer.

 =============================
 Adding Hints